 For more information on what the NDIS considers justice-specific supports refer to:

-For justice-specific supports that are connected to a person’s disability, DHHS continues to provide Forensic Disability Services.
+For justice-specific supports that are connected to a person’s disability, DFFH continues to provide Forensic Disability Services.
 See Access support services for more information.

 See NDIS assistance for who to contact if you have enquiries about NDIS eligibility, access and plans.

-The NDIS is currently rolling out a Complex Needs Pathway for people with personal and situational factors that make it harder for them to engage with the NDIS.
+The NDIS has been rolling out a Complex Support Needs Pathway within the NDIA.
+This process provides access to a specialist planner for people with personal and situational factors that make it harder for them to engage with the NDIS.
 This includes criminal justice involvement.

 If a person with disability is already receiving supports from a government-funded service that will be transitioned to the NDIS, they may be eligible for a fast-track assessment.